 In the template development of AnQi CMS, we often encounter situations where we need to perform special processing on strings.
-Among them,addslashesFilter is a tool used to add a backslash before a specific character, which is very useful when dealing with text containing special characters, especially to prevent some injection issues.
-But if we apply the same string multiple timesaddslashesFilter, what will be the output of it?
-It seems to be an uncommon operation, but a deep understanding of its mechanism can help us better grasp the behavior of template filters.
+Among them,addslashesA filter is a tool used to add a backslash before a specific character, which is very useful when dealing with text that contains special characters, especially to prevent certain injection issues.
+But if we apply the same string multiple timesaddslashesA filter, what will be its output?
+This seems to be an uncommon operation, but a deep understanding of its mechanism can help us better grasp the behavior of template filters.

 addslashesThe basic function of the filter

-First, let's take a look back ataddslashesBasic functions of the filter.
-According to the document of Anqi CMS,addslashesThe main function is to add a backslash before the predefined characters in a string.
-These predefined characters include:single quotes (')、double quotes (") and backslash ().This filter is typically used to ensure that strings are not** entered into database query statements or in certain special contexts (such as JavaScript strings) to avoid syntax errors or security vulnerabilities.
+First, let's reviewaddslashesBasic functions of the filter.
+According to the Anqi CMS documentation,addslashesThe primary function is to add a backslash before the predefined characters in a string.
+These predefined characters include:Single quote ('), double quote (This filter is typically used to ensure that strings are not**inserted into database query statements or in certain special contexts (such as JavaScript strings) to prevent syntax errors or security vulnerabilities due to special characters.

 Apply multiple timesaddslashes: Go deeper layer by layer

-Now, let's discuss the core issue: if we apply this filter to a string that has already beenaddslashesprocessed again, what will the result be?
+Now, let's discuss the core issue: What if we apply this filter again to a string that has already been processed?addslashesThe first application: escaping the original special characters

-addslashesEach operation will escape all existing backslashes.
-This means that with each application, the number of backslashes in the string will double at critical positions.- Third time
+3. The third and more applications: The number of backslashes grows exponentiallyIf applied againaddslashesEach operation will escape all existing backslashes.
+This means that with each application, the number of backslashes in the string will increase exponentially at critical positions.

-Through this process, we can clearly see that each applicationaddslashesIt will cause the number of backslashes to grow exponentially, as it not only escapes the original special characters, but also escapes the backslashes added in the previous operation.
+Through this process, we can clearly see that each timeaddslashesIt leads to the exponential growth of the number of backslashes, as it not only escapes the original special characters but also escapes the backslashes added in the previous operation.

-To understand it more intuitively, let's look at a simple template code example:
+To better understand, let's take a simple template code example:

 {% set original_string = "AnQi'CMS\\Path with \"quotes\"." %}